Microsoft Excel is a key competency that supports many day to day functions in an organisation.

 A working knowledge of this application is important for most employees operating in a business Environment.
 Microsoft Excel is one of the most used applications, across a wide variety of sectors.
 Having staff that are effective, proficient and efficient in their work will support the smooth running of your business and will support your staff to become more productive.

-The Chamber provide a training laptop to use for the duration of the course.
+For classroom training sessions, the Chamber provide a training laptop to use for the duration of the course.

 You’ve been asked to enter data in Excel 2010, but you’ve never worked with Excel.
 Where do you begin?
 Or perhaps you have worked in Excel a few times, but you still wonder how to carry out some of the basic functions — creating, saving or printing a workbook, how to enter different kinds of data, how to edit data, creating a basic formula, or how to add, edit or delete a cell, columns or row.
 This is the place to learn the skills you need to work in Excel, quickly.